 Paste paint ― A paint in which the pigment is sufficiently concentrated to permit a substantial reduction with vehicle before use.

-2.345 Paint Filler ― See ‘filler’.
+2.345 Paint Filler ― See ‘filler’

 2.346 Paint Remover ― A material which when applied to a dry paint, varnish or lacquer film, softens it, so that it can be easily removed, say by scraping.

-2.347 Paint System ― See ‘coat’.
+2.347 Paint System ― See ‘coat’

 2.348 Peeling ― The spontaneous removal in ribbons or sheets of a paint, varnish or lacquer film from a surface due to loss of adhesion